 Buying drinks in a restaurant

-Buying drinks in a bar
+Buying drinks in a Utah bar

-Most bars have full liquor licenses, meaning they’re able to purchase anything you or I can buy from the liquor store, and retail at a fair markup to their customers.
+Most bars operate under a bar license, meaning they’re able to purchase anything you or I can buy from the state ran liquor store, and retail at a fair markup to their customers.
 You may have heard about our private club rules – they were dropped years ago.
 This means anyone can now drop into any bar they like – provided they’re over the age of 21.
-While individual bars may keep their own hours, they’re legally allowed to open seven days a week and serve from 10.00am till 1.00am.
-Patrons legally need to be off the premises by 2am.
+If there’s a cover charge or other fee to enter the premises this is being levied by the business, not the state.

 Just for fun, the rules at our airports are unique too.
 In airport lounges – liquor, wine and beer can be served from 8.00am until midnight.
 Alcoholic beverages may be sold with or without food, and patrons may be served at a bar or table.

-Buying drinks to go
+Buying drinks to go in Utah

 The exception to the above rules are Package Agencies – defined by the state as “liquor outlets operated by private individuals or corporate entities under contract with the state for the purpose of selling packaged liquor, wine and beer to the general public for off-premise consumption”.
 Package agencies are often ran in smaller towns, businesses, or at resorts where it makes little sense for a fully fledged State Liquor Store.

 Crucially important to note is that some of our finest home grown brewers and distillers are marked as “Type 5” package agencies.
 These companies can sell their product direct to you, from their manufacturing facility – 365 days a year if they choose to do so.
 Check out our full guide to buying liquor, wine and beer on Sundays in Utah.